-For those seeking an email service provider that offers the largest quantity of free emails, your search ends here.
-SendPulse, a Ukrainian company with a global presence, provides you with the liberty to send up to 12,000 emails every month for free via SMTP or API.
+For those seeking an email software that offers the largest quantity of free emails, your search ends here.
+SendPulse, a Ukrainian company with a global presence, provides you with the liberty to send up to 12,000 transactional emails every month for free via SMTP or API.

-Additionally, they offer a comprehensive newsletter editor complete with templates, also free for up to 500 subscribers (and 15k emails).
-If you have an affinity for the latest technology, you'll be delighted to know that SendPulse supports AMP for Email, which enables you to add interactive elements and forms to your newsletters.
+Additionally, they offer a comprehensive newsletter editor complete with email templates, also free for up to 500 subscribers (and 15k emails).
+That means classic email campaigns are also covered, making it great for email marketers.
+If you have an affinity for the latest technology, you'll be delighted to know that SendPulse supports AMP for Email, which enables you to add interactive elements and forms to your mailing.